247°F: Plot

 Meanwhile, Wade is seen handling the fireworks for the festival with another guy, when Beau tracks the trio's scream, begging for help, from the back of the house.
 Michael shows up at Wade's and both disregard Beau's barking.
 Michael clearly thinks the three left him and attended the party, since he couldn't help himself from getting high.
 The two hang out and start a conversation as Michael explains that he wasn't permitted to catch up at the party with the group since he didn't have a ticket and returned home.

 Back at the sauna, the situation escalates as the group runs out of water to drink and Renee gets sick from the temperature.
 Renee ultimately decides to break the controller, thinking it would lower down the temperature, but is stopped by Jenna who inadvertently strikes her head, leaving her unconscious.
 Jenna starts freaking out and decides to break the controller herself, which does in fact increase the heat as Ian feared.
 Ian becomes hysterical and burns himself badly in an attempt to prevent the steamer from heating the room out of control.
 He breaks it and the steamer blows up, killing him.
 The explosion seemingly frees the door and Jenna steps out in shock and wanders the house, before she wakes from unconsciousness realizing she is still trapped in the sauna.
 She finds Renee alive and lets her near the window to breathe as Jenna herself goes unconscious as well from the escaping natural gas which she manages to plug just in time.

-Michael returns to the cabin where flashbacks shows him absentmindedly knocking over wooden steps and setting them against the door.
+Michael returns to the cabin where flashbacks show him absentmindedly knocking over wooden steps and setting them against the door.
 It is revealed that the steps fall into place against a raised floor by the occupants as they talk and move the door themselves.
 Meanwhile, Wade arrives at the cabin and discovers the two girls, alive and calls the paramedics who take Jenna and Renee away on stretchers as they hold hands.